HN-STAR for Head and Neck Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with your healthcare provider.

-What data supports the effectiveness of the HN-STAR treatment for head and neck cancer?
+What prior data suggests that the HN-STAR intervention is safe for head and neck cancer survivors?

-What makes the HN-STAR treatment unique for head and neck cancer?
+What evidence suggests that HN-STAR is effective for head and neck cancer survivors?

 This trial is for adults over 18 who've been treated for head and neck cancer, are currently free of disease, and have finished chemo or radiation within the last two years.
 They must be able to complete surveys and attend follow-up clinic visits.